Updated January 2021 with information about the new English-language Master in Institutions and Political Economy at the University of Barcelona.

 My review below will be centered on good schools in Europe.
 My choice of which schools are included was inevitably somewhat arbitrary and by no means are all good programs included.
 Most of the programs below are taught in English.
 (Though I should write here as a disclaimer that anything they announce is their responsibility!)

 Note that in the USA students in economics-related fields go straight to PhD and there is no emphasis in independent masters in such areas.
 My list is based on schools and programs I have had some sort of direct or indirect contact with.
 The list below is in no particular order –any of these programs should give you a good education.
+Of course, tuition prices vary widely among some of the universities, so that is a factor to consider as well for those without a scholarship.

 In the United Kingdom there is a lot on offer: